Special Lot From: Hunan Province

 About Our Organic Imperial Yellow

-Yellow Teas are relatively rare in the west, which is a shame because they can be absolutely delicious.
-Their genius lies in a time-consuming process where green tea leaves are sealed in paper or cloth for a number of days — called sealed yellowing (闷黄); cell walls grow more porous and this reduces some of the grassy notes characteristic of many green teas.
-Yellow teas are made in a couple regions in China, and notably in Hunan where this tea was produced.
+Yellow teas are relatively rare in the West, which is a shame because they can be absolutely delicious.
+Their genius lies in a time-consuming process where green tea leaves are sealed in paper or cloth for several days — called sealed yellowing (闷黄).
+Cell walls grow more porous during that time, and the result is something that doesn't quite fit any other category: less grassy than a green, lighter than a black, mellow and sweet in a way that's hard to get any other way.

 Brewing Guidelines for Organic Imperial Yellow